DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSelectBox/1 Configuration/customItemCreateEvent.md

 ---
 The default custom item creating event is `change`, and items are created when users press the **Enter** key, or when the component loses focus.

-To allow users create items only when they press the **Enter** key, pass an empty string to this property.
+To allow users to create items only when they press the **Enter** key, pass an empty string to this property.

 The following code shows how to enable item creation on **Space** key pressed down: